litiecheng/Diablo-II--Vanilla-Frosting/README.txt

 **** Optimizations ****
 - You can now run multiple clients of Diablo II.
+  > Which means you can use this to: Mule, Rush, and Power Level.
 - You are now able to quickly join LAN games.
 - Fixed CPU usage bug in Game Menus, Single Player, and LAN games.
 - The Battle.net button has been disabled for safety reasons.